ARCAD-Software/iunit-vscode/docs/pages/JUnit/with-junit.md

 _Working with JUnit_

 ## Prerequisites
-Before you start, it is necessary to habve prior knowledge of JUnit testing methods and technical vocabulary.
-This documentation does not cover JUnit technology.
+Before you start, it is necessary to have prior knowledge of JUnit testing methods and technical vocabulary.

+> **Important**
+This documentation does not cover the JUnit technology.

 > **Reference**
-For more information about JUnit, refer to the [documentation](https://help-arcad-iunit.arcadsoftware.com/Topics/JUnit/JUnit-Intro.html).
+For more information about JUnit, refer to this [JUnit documentation](https://help-arcad-iunit.arcadsoftware.com/Topics/JUnit/JUnit-Intro.html).

 Make sure that the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is installed in your Visual Studio Code IDE to use the JUnit testing features.